CliMA/CalibrateEmulateSample.jl/README.md

 ## Installing CES

-Currently CES depends on some python dependencies including ScikitLearn.jl which requires a couple extra installation steps:
+Currently CES depends on some python dependencies via ScikitLearn.jl which requires a couple of extra installation steps:

 First clone the project into a new local repository